Daniel Bachmann

-Daniel Bachmann (born 9 July 1994) is an Austrian professional footballer who plays as a goalkeeper for club Deportivo La Coruña, on loan from club Watford and the Austria national team.
+Daniel Bachmann (born 9 July 1994) is an Austrian professional footballer who plays as a goalkeeper for club Watford.

-Bachmann began his career with Stoke City in 2011.
-During his time at Stoke, he gained first-team experience by going out on loan to Wrexham, Scottish side Ross County and Bury.
-Bachmann moved to Watford in 2017 and spent the 2018–19 season on loan at Kilmarnock.
+Bachmann began his professional career with Stoke City in 2011.
+During his time at Stoke, he gained first-team experience by going out on loan to Wrexham, Ross County and Bury.
+Bachmann moved to Watford in 2017 and spent the following season on loan at Kilmarnock.
+He then moved to Spanish second division side Deportivo La Coruña in 2025 on loan.

-Bachmann represented Austria from under-16 to under-21 level, before making his senior international debut in June 2021.
-He started all of Austria's games at UEFA Euro 2020.
+Bachmann represented Austria from under-16 to under-21 level, earning his first call-up in 2017, before making his senior international debut in June 2021.
+He started all of Austria's games at UEFA Euro 2020 in goal.

 Club career

 Stoke City

 Bachmann joined English side Stoke City from FK Austria Wien in the summer of 2011.
 He played with Stoke's under-18 and under-21 squads and joined Conference Premier side Wrexham on loan on 5 August 2014.
 He played 18 times for the Dragons as they finished in 11th position.

 Bachmann joined Scottish Premiership side Ross County on a six-month loan in July 2015.
 Bachmann made his professional debut on 8 August 2015, coming on for injured goalie Scott Fox in a 2–0 victory over Hamilton Academical.
 On 31 August 2015, the loan deal was terminated by mutual consent after making just two appearances for the Dingwall side.
 On 28 October 2015, Bachmann joined League One side Bury on a one-month loan.
 His loan at Gigg Lane was extended until the beginning of January 2016 when he returned to Stoke after making ten appearances for the Shakers.

 Bachmann signed a one-year contract extension with Stoke in July 2016.
 He was released by Stoke at the end of the 2016–17 season.